Q: How many days are in our yearly school calendar?

 Q: How is the school calendar adopted each year?

 A: The proposed calendar is constructed sometime in mid-November.
-Administration reviews it.
-It is presented to the Education Committee at the November meeting for review.
-They approve it (sometimes with changes) and it then goes to the Board of Directors meeting in December for review.
+Administration reviews it, often with teacher/staff input.
+It is presented to the Board of Directors meeting in December for review.
 It is shared with the faculty and staff after that and then shared with parents and students.
 It is also posted on the school website at that time.

 Q: If I have a question or concern regarding the school calendar, where should I direct that question?